dovholuknf/foundryvtt-zrok-bootstrapper/README.md

 This repository is meant to help people use `zrok` to run Foundry Virutual Tabletop (VTT).
+There are two basic sections, using a zrok public share, accessable to anyone on the internet who knows the url or a zrok private share, where there users need to also have zrok installed and is **only** available via zrok (but available to anyone who has zrok running).

 ### YouTube Video Overview:
 [<img src="https://img.youtube.com/vi/Sq43hp6n9rE/hqdefault.jpg">](https://youtu.be/Sq43hp6n9rE)